dobsondev/dobsondev-shortcodes/tags/1.1.1/readme.txt

 == Description ==

 A collection of helpful shortcodes that I use in my own work that I wanted to share with the WordPress Community.
 If you want to suggest any shortcodes please email me at [alex@dobsondev.com](mailto:alex@dobsondev.com).
+Please download from the [Offical WordPress Repository](https://wordpress.org/plugins/dobsondev-shortcodes/) for easiest installation.
+If you would like to donate please [click here](http://dobsondev.com/donate/).

 = Shortcodes Included =